Sagnik-Chowdhury/Federated-Learning-1/README.md

 ---

-## Part 2: Individual Research & Vulnerability Experiments
+## Individual Research & Vulnerability Experiments

 Following our collaborative literature review, we branched into practical experiments to stress-test the framework's privacy guarantees.

-### Sourit's Experiment: Model Inversion across Data Modalities
+###  Model Inversion across Data Modalities
 This experiment demonstrates a major vulnerability in standard Federated Learning: because shared model weights act as a mathematical memory of the client data, an adversary can reverse-engineer those weights to reconstruct properties of the private training set.

 To test how **data modality** impacts privacy, we executed this attack against two distinct data structures: